HashEdits/EditDistributionTools/README.md

 >pip install pyinstaller

-# How to use 😎
+## How to use 😎

+  - Make sure both your model and your face tracked model are set up in a unity project
+  - (optional) put all of your descriptions and readme in a folder to ease the creation of pages

 - Open your python IDLE

 - Click File -> Open

-- Navigate to where you have downloaded the latest release -> FT_Builder
+- Navigate to where you have downloaded the repo -> FT_Builder

 - Press F5

 - Follow the instructions

-# Exemple 📑
+## Exemple 📑
-There is an extra theorical directory to show you what to expect from the builder if you input
+There is an extra theorical directory to show you what to expect from the builder if you input:

-"WhereverOnYourProjectIsLocatedOnYourDrive\ProjectName\Assets\CreatorName\AvatarName\fbx\MyCoolAvatar.fbx"

-"WhereverOnYourProjectIsLocatedOnYourDrive\ProjectName\Assets\YourCustomDir\NameOfTheModel\fbx\MyCoolAvatar_FT.fbx"
+- WhereverOnYourProjectIsLocatedOnYourDrive\ProjectName\Assets\CreatorName\AvatarName\fbx\MyCoolAvatar.fbx

+- WhereverOnYourProjectIsLocatedOnYourDrive\ProjectName\Assets\YourCustomDir\NameOfTheModel\fbx\MyCoolAvatar_FT.fbx

-YourCustomDir
+- YourCustomDir

-NameOfTheModel
+- NameOfTheModel

-MyModelDiff

-MyModelMetaDiff
+- Path\To\My\Cool\Descriptions&ReadMe

+- AvatarCreatorName

+- Creator.CoolStoreFront.com/item/MyCoolAvatar

+- NameOfThePackageCustomersOwn

+you'll find an exemple readme in **Description&ReadMeExemples** that you can bundle with your avatar's package to let the customer know what to do with it.
+There's also an exemple description there.

-# Distribute a face tracked avatar 👨‍🏫
+## Distribute a face tracked avatar 👨‍🏫
 - Copy your custom generated directory earlier and drag and drop it in the Assets folder of your unity project

 - Make sure that your avatar has the required parameters, FX and additive controllers set up for VRCFaceTracking.